-From 15 February, you may collect a pre-filled income tax return from your nearest service bureau, which can be found here.
+From 15 February, you may collect a pre-filled income tax return from your nearest service bureau, which can be found here(link is external).

 Ensure the information is accurate and complete, making amendments as required.
 If you have received income that is not included on the pre-filled tax return, you must declare this income as well.

-Alternatively, you may complete and a blank tax return form (available here) or use a computer at the service bureau.
+Alternatively, you may complete and a blank tax return form (available here(link is external)) or use a computer at the service bureau.
 A service bureau official is able to provide assistance, if required.

 (iii) By post

 Income tax returns can be delivered to the Estonian Tax and Customs Board by post.
-Addresses can be found here.
+Addresses can be found here(link is external).